ignite-78/SCEVM-LSTM/README.md

 ## Introduction

-we propose an innovative spatiotemporal long short-term memory model (SCEVM-LSTM), which merges Vision Mamba blocks with spatial and channel reconstruction convolutional modules incorporating efficient multi-scale attention (SCEMA).
+We propose an innovative spatiotemporal long short-term memory model (SCEVM-LSTM), which merges Vision Mamba blocks with spatial and channel reconstruction convolutional modules incorporating efficient multi-scale attention (SCEMA).
 The experiments demonstrate that this model significantly enhances the prediction capability for high echoes and better captures long-term trends in precipitation systems, thereby improving the model's performance under extended time steps.

 ## Installation